Grammy Award Winner & Seven-time Emmy Nominee

 - A CD series for Warner Bros.
 Discovery Records entitled “Jazz at the Movies.”

 - Symphony commissions from The New American Orchestra, Doc Severinsen, and The Henry Mancini Institute Orchestra.

 - Songwriting, including the Emmy-nominated “All The Days”, collaborations with the iconic lyricist Paul Williams, as well as numerous songs for the Latin market.

 - Conducting orchestras in America and Europe, including the Deutsches Symphonie Orchestra of Berlin.

-Nan is currently composing the music for the feature film “Stella.”
+Nan has recently composed the music for the indie feature film “Stella.”

 In 2016, Nan conducted a 17 piece orchestra performing her music in two sold-out concerts at Herb Alpert’s Vibrato Jazz Grill.
 Featured performers included Arturo Sandoval, Till Bronner, Tierney Sutton, Michael Dees, and Javier Almaráz.

 Nan teaches annually at the Hollywood Music Workshop in Baden, Austria.
 In February 2017 she traveled to Valencia and Madrid, Spain, where she lectured at Berklee College of Music and spoke on a panel with renowned opera singer Placido Domingo.